aml-org/amf/CONTRIBUTING.md

 #### Travis CI

-Travis CI will automatically run tests upon creationg of your PR, please make sure all tests pass before someone can review you contribution.
+Travis CI will automatically run tests upon creation of your PR, please make sure all tests pass before someone can review you contribution.

 #### Test coverage